DC, August 27, 2013

-Learn from case studies examples of how local government agencies can build upon partnerships for assistance and resources to translate a comprehensive plan from policy document into a set of actions to improve community health.
-As built environment factors increasingly determine public health outcomes, this presentation offers a clear and targeted avenue for intervention at the highest level of built environment planning.
+Attendees heard case study examples of how local government agencies build upon partnerships for assistance and resources to translate a comprehensive plan from policy document into a set of actions to improve community health.
+This presentation offered a clear and targeted avenue for intervention at the highest level of built environment planning.

 About the Speakers

 Anna Ricklin is manager of APA's Planning and Community Health Research Center.
 Ricklin first became aware of the connection between healthy living and the built environment when she worked promoting public transit, walking, and biking in Portland, Oregon.
 Later, she worked on transit planning and bike projects with the Baltimore City Department of Transportation before joining APA in December 2011.
 She has a Master of Health Sciences degree from Johns Hopkins University.